sairam3824/Customer-Churn-Prediction/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeatureName`).
 5. Open a pull request.

+## Contact
+For questions or feedback, please reach out to the project maintainer at [sariram.murari@gmail.com].